itaiorr/Deep-DNA-based-storage/README.md

-# Deep DNA Storage: Scalable and Robust DNA-based Storage via Coding Theory and Deep Learning
+# DNAformer allows Scalable and Robust DNA-based Storage via Coding Theory and Deep Learning

 This repository includes the methods that were used in the work.

 ![Example Image](pipeline_(fig1).png)
+The figure was created with BioRender.com.

 ### Link to our datasets will be shared upon request.